peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

-* `flat` (Type: Boolean)<br>If true, each triangle in the mesh will have the same normal, which usually leads to a flat appearance.
+* `flat` (Type: boolean)<br>If true, each triangle in the mesh will have the same normal, which usually leads to a flat appearance.
 If false, each unique vertex in the mesh will have its own normal, which usually leads to a smooth appearance.
-* `inward` (Type: Boolean)<br>If true, the generated normals will point inward; otherwise, outward.
+* `inward` (Type: boolean)<br>If true, the generated normals will point inward; otherwise, outward.

 #### Return Value

 This object.
-(Type: <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a>)
+(Type: MeshBuffer)

 <a name='H3DU.MeshBuffer_reverseNormals'></a>
 ### H3DU.MeshBuffer#reverseNormals()